EvansWinner/awesome-line-editors/README.md

 the people who will fix your memoirs line-by-line for a fee.
-I am talking about text editors of yore, like the Unix ``ed(1)`` editor, which operated in terms of lines, or like Teco, which theoretically operated in terms of individual characters, and which were originally designed to work on a Teletex terminal with a printer printing one line at a time like God intended, instead of a video display, like modern computers for lazy people.
+I am talking about text editors of yore, like the Unix ``ed(1)`` editor, which operated in terms of lines, or like Teco, which theoretically operated in terms of individual characters, and which were originally designed to work on a Teletext terminal with a printer printing one line at a time like God intended, instead of a video display, like modern computers for lazy people.